RetroPie/RetroPie-Docs/docs/Playstation-1.md

 ### Multitap (3-5 Players)

-lr-pcsx-rearmed has support for multitap, though due to RetroArch limitations you can only go up to five players.
+lr-pcsx_rearmed has support for multitap, though due to RetroArch limitations you can only go up to five players.

 All you have to do is go into RetroArch's Quick Menu's Options while playing a PSX game that supports the multitap, use the "Create game-options file" function at the top, then set (depending on the number of players "Pad 3 Type", "Pad 4 Type", "Pad 5 Type" to the proper controller type as detailed in the "The Controller Problem: Digital-Only and Analog" section found above and do any relevant changes over in the Quick Menu's Controls as well alongside using the "Save Game Remap File" in there.